Our Venues: William Randolph Hearst Greek Theatre

 - Small picnic items if desired

-The following are not allowed in the venue: Strollers, large backpacks, large blankets, structured stadiums chairs, alcohol, cans, bottles, large ice chests, picnic baskets, lawn furniture, weapons of any kind, umbrellas, and pets.
+The following are not allowed in the venue: strollers, large backpacks, large blankets, structured stadium chairs, alcohol, glass, cans, bottles, large ice chests, picnic baskets, lawn furniture, professional photography equipment, weapons of any kind, umbrellas, and pets.

 The Greek Theatre is wheelchair accessible.
 Patrons who use wheelchairs or have limited mobility may be dropped off at the North gate for entrance via the wheelchair ramp in front of the Ticket Office.